What's the Best Dog Food for Poodles?

 Athletic, intelligent, good companions, great family dog

-Health Considerations for Poodles
+Health Considerations

 Poodles, though athletic and hard workers, can come with a wide range of eye, leg, and hip issues.
 It’s important to have your dog thoroughly examined and fully tested for any signs of hereditary disorders common to the breed.
-Hereditary issues may affect the health of your Standard Poodle including distichiasis, , epilepsy, cataract, and canine hip dysplasia (CHD).
-Your Miniature Poodle should be evaluated for entropion other hereditary issues including eye, knee, and hip disorders.
+Hereditary issues may affect the health of your standard poodle including distichiasis, , epilepsy, cataract, and canine hip dysplasia (CHD).
+Your miniature poodle should be evaluated for entropion other hereditary issues including eye, knee, and hip disorders.

 Allergies & Skin Problems